christinalchang/stack-exchange/README.md

 # Overview

 This directory IPython Notebooks, Python scripts, and data related to the Stack Exchange Multi-Label Tag Classification Kaggle challenge.
-Please refer to `STA141C_ProjectReport` for more details on implementation and results.
+Please refer to the written [report](STA141C_ProjectReport.pdf) for more details on implementation and results.

 # Notes